 Welcome to Ryan’s website.
 Ryan’s rolling melodies and thoughtful chords have more of a detox effect on one’s soul.
 It clears the mind of stress, which is why his first album is appropriately named Equanimity.
 The sound of his music is a mix between the heartfelt melodies of Yan Tiersen and the romantic melodies of John Berry.
 His fans from around the world have described his music as being “hauntingly beautiful”.
-Ryan is proud to announce the arrival of his third album which will be released on Oct 1, 2014.
+Ryan is proud to announce the arrival of his third album which was released on Oct 1, 2014.
 Thanks to all of you for your support!

 Ryan Stewart’s passion is music.
 He has come a long way from the child who was expected to practice the piano before playing with friends, or the teenager who spent his lunch hour playing the piano on the stage at his local high school.
 Stewart has now fulfilled a third album release “One Journey”, a collection of 13 original compositions ranging from piano solos to fully painted orchestral works.